-Amortization expense for the years ended December 31, 2005, 2004 and 2003 was $\$814,000,\ \$602,000$ and \$410,000, respectively.
+Amortization expense for the years ended December 31, 2005, 2004 and 2003 was \$814,000, \$602,000 and \$410,000,respectively.

 Long-Lived Assets: The Company periodically reviews the carrying value of intangibles and other long-lived assets for recoverability or whenever events or changes in circumstances indicate that such amounts have been impaired.
 Impairment indicators include among other conditions, cash flow deficits, historic or anticipated declines in revenue or operating profit and a material decrease in the fair value of some or all of the Company's long-lived assets.
 When indicators are present, the Company compares the carrying value of the asset to the estimated undiscounted future cash flows expected to be generated from the use of the asset.
-If these estimated future cash flows are less than the carrying value of the asset exceeds its fair value determined generally through an analysis of discounted cash flows.
+If these estimated future cash flows are less than the carrying value of the asset, the Company recognizes impairment to the extent the carrying value of the asset exceeds its fair value determined generally through an analysis of discounted cash flows.
 Such a review has been performed by management and does not indicate an impairment of such assets.